Payments and payouts policy

 Last updated: March 20, 2026

-This policy describes how Fluencity currently handles contract funding, approval-based payout release, country routing, and dispute-related payment effects.
+This policy explains how Fluencity handles contract funding, approval-based payout eligibility, country routing, payout readiness, disputes, and payment-provider limitations.

 Contract funding

-Fluencity's current payment flow is contract-based.
+Fluencity uses a contract-based payment flow.
 Brands fund contracts through Stripe Checkout, and the platform records the corresponding payment order and ledger state.

 Payment coverage is tied to the contract and organization that created it.
-Duplicate funded coverage for the same contract is blocked in the runtime.
+Duplicate funded coverage for the same contract is prevented.

 Approval-based payout release

 Creator payouts are not released automatically at contract creation.
-The current runtime only allows payout release once the contract is approved or completed and the funding state is eligible.
+Payout release requires the contract to be approved or completed and the funding state to be eligible.

 Country routing and payout availability

-Payout availability is country-specific and controlled by the live country support matrix in the platform.
+Payout availability is country-specific and controlled by the country support matrix in the platform.

-The current self-serve payout flow is implemented only for supported Stripe Connect countries.
-Unsupported or waitlisted countries cannot start live payout onboarding in the current release.
+Self-serve payout onboarding is available for supported Stripe Connect countries.
+Unsupported or waitlisted countries cannot start payout onboarding until a supported corridor is activated.

-Nigeria currently remains waitlisted for payouts in the live platform flow until a real non-Stripe payout corridor is implemented.
+Nigeria is currently waitlisted for payouts until a supported non-Stripe payout corridor is implemented and tested.

 Disputes and reversals